shroominic/funcchain/docs/features/static_router.md

 <div class="termy">

     ```python
-    User:
+    Enter your query:
-    $ Enter your query: I need to process a CSV file
+    $ I need to process a CSV file

     Handling CSV requests with user query: I need to process a CSV file
     ```
 </div>